sebastiangol/react-app-socialmedia/README.md

 # react-app-socialmedia
  A social media single-page application using React, Redux and Firebase.
+Based on Linkedin.
  Allows registering account, logging in with a registered account, and creating posts.

  React used to create the main application.
  Redux used to manage logins/logouts and authentication.